 My latest trip to Italy included my first visit to Cinque Terre along with some friends.
-I was a little reluctant to visit such an overly crowded tourist destination at the beginning of summer as there is nothing more disappointing than a place that feels inauthentic with poorly-cooked food and servers grouchy from dealing with tourists all day.
+I was a little reluctant to visit such an overly crowded tourist destination at the beginning of summer since no one likes a place that feels like Disneyland with bad food and servers grouchy from dealing with tourists all day.
 Despite the crowds, lackluster food, and tourist shops galore, there was one restaurant in Cinque Terre that stood out.
 Towards the end of our hike between the five towns, we stopped in Manarola for a few hours.
-After a swim in the cove, (while avoiding getting squashed by the boisterous American teenagers jumping from the rock cliff above), we dried off in the sun (no fun carrying towels on a long hike!) and set off for dinner in the hills of Manarola.
+After a swim in the cove, we dried off in the sun (no fun carrying towels on a long hike!) and set off for dinner in the hills of Manarola.
 Trattoria dal Billy was our destination, and our delicious dinner was accompanied by a gorgeous sunset view on the terrace.

 trofie with pesto, the specialty in Ligura,